Our 2015 Parish Lenten Gift: St. Francis House –

 .
 How wonderful to so generously share in this extraordinary ministry.
 Thank you to one and all for your response!
 For more information

 on St. Francis House and our Gift, please visit our 2015 Parish Lenten Gift page: St. Francis House - A House of Grace

 This is the weekend to share in the extraordinary ministry of St. Francis House through our Lenten Gift!
 Our Gift brings the Gospel alive - “…for I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me…” (Matthew 25:34-40) Once again, this is our opportunity, as individuals and as a community to respond to the need before us and ease the suffering of the homeless.
-Over the years, we have tried to direct our Lenten Gift to an immediate, ...Read More
+Over the years, we have tried to direct our Lenten Gift to an immediate, urgent situation, and ...Read More

 When you walk by a building, have you ever wondered what could be inside, behind the closed doors?

 When I was a teenager walking past Boylston Street to get to the Park Street T-stop, I often passed the entrance of St. Francis House

 , and I was always curious what happens inside.
 All I saw was a line of people outside waiting, but what are they waiting for?
 As a Service Commission member, I had the benefit of visiting St. Francis House this January.
 I was amazed at how much happens inside the 10 story building.
 As you probably know by ...